-A judgment in favor of Plaintiff that Defendants have infringed, literally and/or under the doctrine of equivalents, the '535, '477, '442, '907, '046, '462 and '298 Patents (the "Asserted Patents");

-- b.
-A judgment and order requiring Defendants to pay Plaintiff its damages, costs, expenses, and prejudgment and post-judgment interest for its infringement of the Asserted Patents, as provided under 35 U.S.C. § 284; - A judgment and order requiring Defendants to provide an accounting and to pay supplemental damages to Realtime, including without limitation, prejudgment and post-judgment interest; - d.
-A permanent injunction prohibiting Defendants from further acts of infringement of the Asserted Patents; - e.
-A judgment and order finding that this is an exceptional case within the meaning of 35 U.S.C. § 285 and awarding to Plaintiff its reasonable attorneys' fees against Defendants; and - f.
+- a.
+A judgment in favor of Plaintiff that Amazon has infringed, literally and/or under the doctrine of equivalents, the '535, '477, '442, '777 and '298 patents (the "asserted patents"); - b.
+A judgment and order requiring Amazon to pay Plaintiff its damages, costs, expenses, and prejudgment and post-judgment interest for its infringement of the asserted patents, as provided under 35 U.S.C. § 284; - A judgment and order requiring Amazon to provide an accounting and to pay supplemental damages to Realtime, including without limitation, prejudgment and post-judgment interest; - d.
+A judgment and order finding that this is an exceptional case within the meaning of 35 U.S.C. § 285 and awarding to Plaintiff its reasonable attorneys' fees against Amazon; and - e.
 Any and all other relief as the Court may deem appropriate and just under the circumstances.